Oberheim OB-X8 Analog Polyphonic Synthesizer

 Another shortcoming for the vintage units was MIDI.
 When these

 synths were new, MIDI did not exist.
-Retrofits can
+Retrofits can be acquired

-patch sysex I/O but not much else.
+I/O but not much else.
 None of my vintage OBs have

 programmable volume or MIDI volume control, meaning I had to use a